-From working in academia to local government and back to academia, 40 Under 40 in Public Health honoree Sami Jarrah, MPH, has had a wide-ranging career in public health.
+From working in academia to local government and returning to higher education, Sami Jarrah, MPH, a 2019 40 Under 40 in Public Health honoree, has had a wide-ranging career in public health.
 Now the vice dean for finance and administration and the executive director for public partnerships at Columbia University’s Mailman School of Public Health, Jarrah merges his skills in relationship building and strategic decision making.

 In this Q&A, Jarrah discusses the common threads across his career, explains the power of partnerships, and shares his advice for emerging professionals on exploring the operational side of public health.